joyboseroy/bengal-dharma-corpus/README.md

 Brihannilatantra tradition is the main source here.
 These texts worship Tara as Nila Sarasvati, a Shakta goddess, using both Buddhist and Shakta vocabulary.

+**Layer 4: Vaishnava Sanskrit (12th century, Sanskrit)** The Gitagovinda by Jayadeva, the foundational Sanskrit Vaishnava poem describing the love of Radha and Krishna.
+Serves as the control tradition: same century and language as the Bridge Tara texts, but a completely separate religious lineage.

-**Layer 4: Shakta Kali texts (14th to 18th century, Sanskrit)** Two independent Kali Sahasranamas (1000 names of Kali), the Dakshina Kalika Sahasranama, and related Kali stotras.
+**Layer 5: Shakta Kali and Durga texts (14th to 18th century, Sanskrit)** Two independent Kali Sahasranamas, the Dakshina Kalika Sahasranama, Durga Saptashati, and related stotras.

+**Layer 6: Vaishnava Bengali (14th to 16th century, Bengali)**
+Srikrishna Kirtan by Badu Chandidas (14th-15th century Old Bengali), Bhakti Rasamrita Sindhu Bengali translation (16th century), and the Chaitanya Charitamrita by Krishnadas Kaviraj (16th century Bengali).
+Represents the Chaitanya Vaishnava tradition which developed in Bengal parallel to the Shakta tradition.

-**Layer 5: Shakta Padavali (18th century, Bengali)** The devotional songs of Ramprasad Sen, the great Bengali Shakta poet.
+**Layer 7: Shakta Padavali (18th century, Bengali)** The devotional songs of Ramprasad Sen, the great Bengali Shakta poet.
 His Kabya Sangraha contains songs addressed to Kali, Tara, Shyama, and other goddess forms.
 This text was a scanned image PDF from 1914 and required OCR processing to extract.

-**Layer 6: Baul and modern Bengali devotional (18th to 19th century, Bengali)** Songs of Lalon Fakir, the great Baul mystic, and Rabindranath Tagore's Gitanjali.
+**Layer 8: Baul and modern Bengali devotional (18th to 19th century, Bengali)** Songs of Lalon Fakir, the great Baul mystic, and Rabindranath Tagore's Gitanjali.

 ### Step 2: Processed the texts

-The texts exist in three scripts: Devanagari Unicode (Sanskrit), Bengali Unicode (Charyapada, Ramprasad, Lalon, Gitanjali), and IAST/Roman transliteration (Hevajra, Devi Mahatmyam, and some Tara texts).
+The texts exist in three scripts: Devanagari Unicode (Sanskrit), Bengali Unicode (Charyapada, Ramprasad, Lalon, Gitanjali, Vaishnava Bengali), and IAST/Roman transliteration (Hevajra, Devi Mahatmyam, Gitagovinda, and some Tara texts).

 The Ramprasad Sen corpus was a 372-page scanned book.
 I used Tesseract OCR with the Bengali language model to extract text, producing 39,067 Bengali tokens.